roopa167/Splunk/splunk_for_Kubernetes.md

 ---

-## TIPS FOR DEVOPS ENGINEERS

-✅ Use earliest/latest for faster searches
-✅ Create reusable dashboard panels
-✅ Set up alerts before issues occur
-✅ Monitor deployment success rates
-✅ Track infrastructure changes
-✅ Audit security events across all tools
-✅ Create runbooks for common issues
-✅ Use Splunk for compliance reporting

 ---

-**Now you can monitor your entire DevOps infrastructure from one place! 🚀**
+**Now you can monitor your entire DevOps infrastructure from one place!